Alpine Climbing

 Insurance Essential.
 Mountain rescue and medical treatment is not free in most Continental countries.
 Getting choppered out could cost you thousands.
 As could medical treatment.
 Even in EU countries you are likely to have to pay a considerable proportion of the costs and if you are in Switzerland, all of them.
 The major UK alpine climbing insurers are the BMC and the AAC.
 The former is dearer but covers your kit, the latter is rescue and medical only but also gets you discounts in many alpine club huts (which is available also from the BMC but at further cost).

-European Health Insurance Card Get one of these from in case you need to see a doctor in another EU country.
+UK Global Health Insurance Card Get one of these in case you need to see a doctor in another country.
 This card has replaced the old E111.

 Credit Card Essential, but be aware that quite common UK cards are not accepted everywhere.